 Many Muslims tends to dress more strictly.
 And the farmers and villagers mostly wear gallibayas/ jellabiya.
 The upper classes adopted the Ottoman fashion from 1500s and later European fashion from 1798 whereas Nubians have their unique costume and across the desert the Bedouin also have a separate style of clothing.

-Basic Traditional Male Costume:
+Basic Traditional Male Costumes: